 - Valuable items, like artwork

 Flood insurance does not typically cover other types of water damage, such as damage from a sewer backup that was not caused by flooding.
 Regular homeowners insurance covers "additional living expenses" when you’re displaced by the damage.
 NFIP coverage does not typically extend to these costs, but some policies with private companies do.

 While NFIP coverage is for flooding, it does not extend to mold damage after flooding occurs if a policyholder fails to take action to prevent the growth and spread of mold after flooding.
 NFIP coverage also does not cover:

 - Property outside of the building, like decks, fences, and swimming pools

 How much is flood insurance?

 The cost of flood insurance varies by the location and age of your home, just like homeowners insurance.
-Your flood risk and design of your home (e.g. do you have a basement?) are also factors in determining cost.
+Your flood risk and the design of your home (like basements) are also factors in determining cost.
 If your coverage is through NFIP, they’ll cover up to $250,000 for building coverage and up to $100,000 for contents coverage .
-These two coverages are purchased separately and also have separate deductibles.
+These two coverages are purchased individually and have separate deductibles.

 Is homeowners insurance required to get a mortgage?

 Yes, most lenders will require you to purchase homeowners insurance as a condition of approving your mortgage.
 Lenders also usually require you to continue buying homeowners insurance until you have fully paid off the loan.
 That’s why mortgage companies collect payments toward your insurance premiums as part of your monthly mortgage bill and pay these premiums for you when they are due.
 Depending on where you live, your lender may require you to purchase flood or earthquake insurance, too.